Crown Land Commissioner

 About the Commissioner

 Crown Land Commissioner Professor Richard Bush is a prominent Australian Environmental Scientist and academic leader.
 His focus is in policy and strategy which promotes economic, environmental and social balance for sustainable regional development.
+The Commissioner is an independent statutory officer and sits separately from the Crown Lands department.

 “Our Crown land estate is remarkable in terms of scale, diversity and utility.